janikowski-dev/Chronicle/Docs/CinematicTimeline.md

 ![Dialogue System Overview](../Assets/Cinematic_Timeline_Overview.png)

+1. Assign sequence preset
-1. Assign character models to dialogue participants
+2. Assign character models to dialogue participants

 > To learn about characters and their models, refer to the [Character System Documentation](Docs/CharacterSystem.md).

-2. Assign voiceovers to individual lines - only sound assets prefixed with **VO_** will be available
+3. Assign voiceovers to individual lines - only sound assets prefixed with **VO_** will be available

 ### Use in runtime